Ttreintaysiete/ardcore/README.md

     ```

 * No USB, need a programer.. original ardcores had either an arduino nano or a ftdi IC with USB on the board, so you can directly upload your sketches.
 With this version you need an external programmer that uses ISP, we recommend the official [AVRISP mkii](http://www.atmel.com/tools/avrispmkii.aspx).

+# License:

+This software and hardware is licensed under the Creative Commons __Attribution-NonCommercial__ license.
+This license allows you to tweak and build upon the code for non-commercial purposes, without the requirement to license derivative works on the same terms.
+If you wish to use this (or derived) work for commercial work or usage of the PCBS, please contact 20 Objects LLC its website (www.20objects.com).

+For more information on the Creative Commons CC BY-NC license, visit http://creativecommons.org/licenses/